Miscellaneous

 Essential Tips for Surviving College Dorm Life

-I have been thinking a lot about my brief stay in college dorms when I attended college in Milledgeville.
-I lived in the dorms from 2014 to 2016, and my siblings lived in dorms at their respective colleges as well I feel as though some universal experiences come with living in a college dorm there’s…
+I have been thinking a lot about my brief stay in college dorms while attending college in Milledgeville.
+I lived in the dorms from 2014 to 2016, and my siblings lived in dorms at their respective colleges as well.
+I feel as though some universal experiences come with living in a college dorm.
+There’s the…

 -